Retrospective Search for Strongly Lensed Supernovae in the DESI Legacy Imaging Surveys: Grade C D Lensed Supernova and Unlensed Supernova Candidates

 \subsection{DESI-084.8493-59.3586}

 DESI-084.8493-59.3586 was discovered in \citet{storfer2022}, labelled as a C-grade strong lensing candidate.

 DESI-084.8493-59.3586 is a single galaxy strongly lensed system.
-There is a red lensed arc to the East of the lens, and the transient detection lies South of the lens.
+There is a red lensed arc to the East of the lens \trr{(with a photo-$z$ of $0.593\pm 0.146$)}, and the transient detection lies South of the lens.
 Additionally, \txr{it is possible} that objects \txr{3 and 4} (Figure~\ref{fig:3396rgb}) correspond to the same source galaxy, due to similarities in color and photo-$z$, \txb{with the possibility that object 3 is the host}.

 \paragraph{Postulation 1: uL-SN~Ia} Figure~\ref{fig:3396p1} shows the best-fit light curve model for the uL-SN~Ia scenario, with the foreground galaxy photo-$z$ used as the redshift prior.
 The SALT3 model agrees well with the data, with reasonable light curve parameters and small Hubble residual.